-Iglu Central Park student accommodation Sydney is located at 6 Central Park Ave, Chippendale, 2008, Australia.
+Iglu Central Park Student Accommodation Sydney is located at 6 Central Park Ave, Chippendale, 2008, Australia.
 It is a close student accommodation near the University of Notre Dame (3-minute walk) and the University of Technology (6-minute walk).
-It offers cosy ensuite and studio apartments.
+Iglu Central Park Student Accommodation offers cosy ensuite and studio apartments.
+Iglu Central Park Sydney Accommodation’s various room types and proximity to colleges are one of the reasons why it is considered one of the best student accommodations in Sydney.

 Iglu Central Park student accommodation has reputed institutions like Torrens University (5-minute walk), APIC College (6-minute walk), and SAE Institute (9-minute walk) in close proximity to it.
 So you will not have to worry about transport.
 Woolworths Central Park and Igo Supermarket are the nearest stores to get your monthly shopping for groceries done.
 Priceline and Chemist Warehouse Haymarket are the pharmacies around for your medical emergencies.